Authentication in PMK

 Read more about PMK multitenancy here

 PMK achieves the multitenancy using an open source component called Keystone.
 Each deployment of PMK comes with an instance of Keystone, deployed in the PMK Management Plane.

 Configure Authentication for a Cluster

-When your PMK deployment is first created, a new user account with Administrator role is created in Keystone within the ‘service’ tenant for authorized user designated for this.
-If you signup for Platform9 Managed Kubernetes Free Tier, a new user account with Administrator role is created in the ‘service’ tenant in Keystone using your registered email address and password.
+When your PMK deployment is first created, a new user account with Administrator privileges is created in Keystone within the ‘service’ tenant for an authorized user provided by you.
+If you signup for PMK Free Tier, a new user account with Administrator privileges is created in the ‘service’ tenant in Keystone using your registered email address and password.

 The Administrator user can then invite more users to the PMK deployment by adding them to PMK using the UI or API.
 This operation adds the users to Keystone with the appropriate role.

 You can configure external clients such as

 kubectl to work with your PMK cluster by downloading the